 The feature is similar to the previous one.
 It lets you divide up the cost of things like group trips and group dinners so that everyone can pay their fair share.

 - You can create groups with various friends and see all your shared expenses organized in one place.

-- The “Share” function allows you to send a payment link to each person of the group via email, messenger or social media.
-In this case another user will be able to select a payment method (from the wallet or from the card).
+- The “Share” function allows you to send a payment link to each person in the group via email, messenger, or social media.
+In this case, another user will be able to select a payment method (from the wallet or from the card).